-The subject of cavity interactions in turbines was initially addressed the first time by Denton and Johnson [1].
+The subject of cavity interactions in turbines was initially addressed by Denton and Johnson [1].
 However, it is only in recent years that this subject attracted the attention of the turbomachinery research community.
 Peters et al. [2] examined the effect of gap size on the steady interaction between the leakage flow and the secondary flow field of a subsequent stator in a 1.5 stage, shrouded axial turbine.
 Hunter and Manwaring [3] reported about two extra vortices generated in a downstream stator blade row.
 Wallis et al. [4] observed that strong interactions are present in open cavities of shrouded turbine blades.
 The following blade rows were found to receive the tip flow at a negative incidence.
-Anker and Mayer [5] numerically investigated the leakage interaction with the main flow and found, that the tip leakage flow is not uniform in the pitch wise direction.
-Schlienger et al. [6] changed the geometry of the labyrinth exit cavities by introducing inserts and compared the effects on the main flow as well as on the efficiency.
-These studies have focussed mainly on the interaction occurring in the main flow and following blade passages.
+Cao et al. [5] report about an unsteady, incompressible flow phenomenon affecting the interaction between the rim seal and main annulus flows and not being related to the blade passing frequency.
+Anker and Mayer [6] numerically investigated the leakage interaction with the main flow and found that the tip leakage flow is not uniform in the pitch-wise direction.
+Schlienger et al. [7] changed the geometry of the labyrinth exit cavities by introducing inserts and compared the effects on the main flow as well as on the efficiency.
+These studies have focused mainly on the interaction occurring in the main flow and following blade passages.

 However, as the origins of these interactions are open cavities, an increased emphasis should be placed on the associated steady and unsteady flow interactions within these cavities.
 From these considerations the question arises: Is there any potential in improving the overall performance of low aspect ratio, shrouded turbines by looking at the combined system of main flow duct and labyrinth seal?
-In that respect, the present publication attempts to conclusively summarize and complete the work which already has been published in [7] and [8].
+In that respect, the present publication attempts to conclusively summarize and complete the work which already has been published in [8,9].
 It is the aim of this publication to give an overview of labyrinth interaction effects occurring in shrouded turbines with large inlet and exit cavities.
 Additionally, all open cavities are treated in a systematic way and effects on the main flow are discussed and quantified.
 Based on the detailed flow understanding, which was experimentally gained in a two stage, shrouded, low speed turbine, new design features are derived for a range of open cavities.
 With this step, design modifications are proposed, which actually make use of the labyrinth interaction flows.